Real Fibered Morphisms and Ulrich Sheaves: Real Fibered Morphisms

+\begin{proof} Suppose towards a contradiction that $X$ is hyperbolic with respect to some real linear subspace $V \subset \pp^d$ of dimension $N - 1 - k$.
+Then the projection from $V$ is a real fibered morphism $f \colon X \to \pp^k$ of degree $m^k$.
+On the other hand, we have that $X(\R)$ is (homeomorphic to) $\pp^k(\R)$.
+Using the notation of the previous corollary, this means that $s=0$ and $r=1$ and therefore $\deg f=2s+r=1$ by the statement of the preceding corollary.
+Since $k,m \geq 2$, this is a contradiction. \end{proof}

-\begin{rem} Two bivariate homogeneous forms with real coefficients of the same degree that interlace have the property that every nonzero polynomial in their span over $\R$ has only real zeros.
+Two bivariate homogeneous forms with real coefficients of the same degree that interlace have the property that every nonzero polynomial in their span over $\R$ has only real zeros.
 One can ask whether such a phenomenon exists for forms in more than two variables.
+The next corollary shows that this is not possible.
+It might be known to experts on zero-dimensional systems, however, we have not found any such result in the literature.

-More precisely, is it possible to find $d+1$ homogeneous forms $f_0,\ldots, f_d \in \R[x_0,\ldots,x_d]$ in $d+1$ variables of degree $m$ for $d,m>1$ without common zeros such that every $d$ linearly independent forms in their span over $\R$ have just real common zeros?
-The preceding corollary gives a negative answer to this question. \end{rem}
+\begin{cor} There are no $d+1$ homogeneous forms $f_0,\ldots, f_d \in \R[x_0,\ldots,x_d]$ of degree $m$ for $d,m>1$, without common zeros, such that every $d$ linearly independent forms in their span over $\R$ have just real common zeros. \end{cor}